article banner

 This is a chapter from the book Kotlin Coroutines.
 You can find it on LeanPub or Amazon.

-Testing suspending functions in most cases is not different from testing normal functions.
+Testing suspending functions in most cases is not different from testing blocking functions.
 Take a look at the fetchUserData below from FetchUserUseCase.
 Checking whether it shows data as expected can be easily achieved thanks to a few fakes1 (or mocks2) and simple assertions.
+The only difference is that we need to wrap our tests with runBlocking or runTest to start a coroutine.

 import kotlinx.coroutines.async import kotlinx.coroutines.coroutineScope import kotlinx.coroutines.runBlocking import org.junit.Test import kotlin.test.assertEquals //sampleStart class FetchUserUseCase( private val repo: UserDataRepository, ) { suspend fun fetchUserData(): User = coroutineScope { val name = async { repo.getName() } val friends = async { repo.getFriends() } val profile = async { repo.getProfile() } User( name = name.await(), friends = friends.await(), profile = profile.await() ) } } class FetchUserDataTest { @Test fun `should construct user`() = runBlocking { // given val repo = FakeUserDataRepository() val useCase = FetchUserUseCase(repo) // when val result = useCase.fetchUserData() // then val expectedUser = User( name = "Ben", friends = listOf(Friend("some-friend-id-1")), profile = Profile("Example description") ) assertEquals(expectedUser, result) } class FakeUserDataRepository : UserDataRepository { override suspend fun getName(): String = "Ben" override suspend fun getFriends(): List<Friend> = listOf(Friend("some-friend-id-1")) override suspend fun getProfile(): Profile = Profile("Example description") } } //sampleEnd interface UserDataRepository { suspend fun getName(): String suspend fun getFriends(): List<Friend> suspend fun getProfile(): Profile } data class User( val name: String, val friends: List<Friend>, val profile: Profile ) data class Friend(val id: String) data class Profile(val description: String)

 My method for testing logic should not be used as a reference.
 There are many conflicting ideas for how tests should look.
-I’ve used fakes here instead of mocks so as not to introduce any external library (I also personally prefer them).
-I’ve also tried to keep all tests minimalistic to make them easier to read.
+I've used fakes here instead of mocks so as not to introduce any external library.
+I've also tried to keep all tests minimalistic to make them easier to read.

 Similarly, in many other cases, if we are interested in what the suspending function does, we practically need nothing else but runBlocking and classic tools for asserting.
 This is what unit tests look like in many projects.
-Here are a few unit tests from Kt.
+Here is an example facade test from Kt.
 Academy backend:

 class UserTests : KtAcademyFacadeTest() { @Test fun `should modify user details`() = runBlocking { // given thereIsUser(aUserToken, aUserId) // when facade.updateUserSelf( aUserToken, PatchUserSelfRequest( bio = aUserBio, bioPl = aUserBioPl, publicKey = aUserPublicKey, customImageUrl = aCustomImageUrl ) ) // then with(findUser(aUserId)) { assertEquals(aUserBio, bio) assertEquals(aUserBioPl, bioPl) assertEquals(aUserPublicKey, publicKey) assertEquals(aCustomImageUrl, customImageUrl) } } //... }